 It's what makes Korean friend chicken so finger-licking good, the secret sauce that makes bi bim bap so endlessly delicious, the extra oomph that makes spicy bulgogi just that much better than regular bulgogi.

-The combination may be a little unorthodox, but it’s surprisingly well-balanced, a side dish that’s both simple and memorable at the same time.
+I'll admit the combination may be a little unorthodox, but it's surprisingly well-balanced, making for a side dish that's both simple and memorable at the same time.

-Admittedly, almost any kind of hard winter squash can be used in this recipe, but delicata appeals to my innate laziness – unlike the rest of its brethren, the skin is thin and soft, so you can eat the roasted squash peel and all.
+Delicata is my favourite because it appeals to my innate laziness - unlike the rest of its brethren, it has a thin soft skin, so you can eat the roasted squash peel and all.
 Not to mention that those little crescents with their scalloped edges are just so darn pretty on the plate.

-It’s a stellar side dish to serve alongside roasted or grilled meats, or you can cool the slices to room temperature and toss with some lightly-dressed greens, a sprinkling pomegranate arils and a handful of toasted almonds to make a substantial fall salad.
+It's a stellar side to pair with roasted or grilled meats, or you can turn it into a substantial fall salad by letting the slices cool down to room temperature and then toss with some lightly-dressed greens, a sprinkling pomegranate arils and a handful of toasted almonds.

 - 1 medium-sized delicata squash